HylianShield/validator/README.md

 We recognize that PHP has no proper type hinting for scalar data types.
 This is a huge pain to deal with, since arguments that should accept scalar values, actually will support the `mixed` data type, meaning any and all data you find laying around in your application can be sent through there.

+## Documentation

+[A completely generated API doc](http://hylianshield.github.io/validator/) can be found on our github.io page.

 ## Use case

 We are an online shop.
 Our customer base is between 6 and 65 year olds.